Explorer Context Menu Enhancements

 Configuring the context menu

-You can configure WinZip's context menu enhancements using the Explorer Enhancements tab of the WinZip Options Window.
+You can configure WinZip's context menu enhancements using the Explorer tab of the WinZip Options Window.

-Note: in order to change the settings on the Explorer Enhancements tab in WinZip's Configuration window, you may need administrative privileges.
-If you are using Windows Vista or Windows 7, right click on the WinZip shortcut on the Desktop and select Run as administrator.
-This operation allows you to gain administrative privileges by elevating your user rights via the User Account Control window.
+Note: in order to change the settings on the Explorer tab in WinZip's WinZip Options window, you may need administrative privileges.
+If you are using Windows Vista or later, if required, Windows will present the User Account Control window so you may grant administrative privileges for this operation.

 Alternatively, if WinZip is configured to display its entries in a submenu of the Explorer context menu, you can access the Configuration window directly by right clicking any file or folder in an Explorer window and then clicking Configure in the WinZip submenu.

-In the Configuration window you'll find options on how and where WinZip's menu items are displayed, and you can enable or disable many of the items individually.
-Click the Help button or press F1 in the dialog for specific help on the options.
+In the WinZip Options window you'll find options on how and where WinZip's menu items are displayed, and you can enable or disable many of the items individually.

 Using the context menu